chenchenpan/MS-intern-project/README.md

 # Quickstart

 After installing the dependencies, run the following command to replicate the experiment results.
+However, you

 ```
 ./run_orig_model_clipdata_tryFasterTuning.sh